 Humanitarian reinstatement.
 If your U.S. petitioner was able to file a visa petition for you (on USCIS Form I-130) before passing away, and that petition was approved by USCIS before the death, you (and eventually your children) might be able to use "humanitarian reinstatement" to reactivate the petition and let your case go forward once your Priority Date becomes current.
 (See How to Ask for Humanitarian Reinstatement of a Relative Petition.)

-If your spouse was able to file a visa petition for you (on Form I-130) before passing away, you (and your children) may be able to adjust status once your Priority Date becomes current, despite your spouse's death.
-If you are outside the United States, you would get an immigrant visa through consular processing.
+If you are living in the United States, you should then be able to proceed with an adjustment of status.
+If living outside the United States, you would get an immigrant visa through consular processing.
 (An immigrant visa becomes a green card as soon as you use it to enter the United States.)

-Also, "reside" does not require you to show that you were or are residing in the U.S. lawfully—although as a practical and legal matter, residing unlawfully in the U.S. could cause problems when applying a green card.
+Also, "reside" does not require you to show that you were or are living in the U.S. lawfully—although as a practical and legal matter, residing unlawfully in the U.S. could cause problems when applying a green card.
 Also, if you have an executed deportation order, you are no longer "residing" in the United States.

 USCIS can authorize the case to move forward if it determines, in its discretion, that doing so would be in the public interest.

 There is no form to ask for section 204(l) relief.
 You would need to send USCIS a written request with supporting evidence of eligibility, following the instructions on its website.
 (When mailing such a request, add the words ""INA 204(l)" on the envelope and cover letter, to avoid USCIS confusion).